wiseman-timelord/DownLord/README.md

 DownLord is a more dedicated approach to downloading large and important files, such as language models, especially on unreliable connections.
 It offers a customizable options menu with persistent settings, supports download resumption.
 The program automatically maintains 9 slots, auto-removing items from its list when, manually moved from the downloads folder or selected to be deleted.
 Unlike browser-based downloads, DownLord ensures that dpwnloads continue until complete.
 It's tailored for substantial downloads on a bad line, and where the best alternative `lfs` would otherwise produce no progress information.
 The program remembers the url, so as for the user to be able to continue incomplete downloads, resuming where possible.

 ### Preview
-- New 80/120 auto-width Batch menu is, functional and well layed out...
+- New 120 width Batch/bash menu is, functional and well layed out...
 ```
 ===============================================================================
 "         ________                      .____                    .___         "